huiMAU

 Haley Kailiehu, Director of Creative Development

 Haley Kailiehu was born and raised in the ʻili of Kukuipuka, ahupuaʻa of Kahakuloa, on the island of Maui.
 She is a granddaughter of Mary Keliʻipahulio Travis of Kainehe, Hāmākua, and the daughter of Alfred & Ina Kailiehu.
-Haley is a professional artist, and is a founding member and the current Director of Creative Development (since 2016) for Hui Mālama i ke Ala ʻŪlili.
+Haley is a professional artist, and is a founding member and the current Director of Creative Development for Hui Mālama i ke Ala ʻŪlili.
 As an artist and researcher, her work seeks to create community-based and ‘āina-centered experiences that allow current and future generations of Kanaka ʻŌiwi to re-learn and re-establish their kuleana and connections to our moʻolelo, ʻāina, and kūpuna.
-As the Director of Creative Development for huiMAU, Haley uses her creative gifts to cultivate aloha ʻāina through art, curriculum development, mālama ʻāina, and community organizing.
+As the Director of Creative Development for huiMAU since 2016, Haley uses her creative gifts to cultivate aloha ʻāina through art, curriculum development, mālama ʻāina, and community organizing.

 Picture